byteit101/jrubyfx-dialogs/README.md

 ## Installation

-Please install JRubyFXML first, as this depends on it.
+Please install JRubyFX first, as this depends on it.
 Then run:

     $ rake install